ryanjoneil/SCIP.jl/README.md

 Julia interface to the SCIP solver

 This doesn't do much yet.
 Check back later.
+If you want to get something done right now, try [AmplNLWriter.jl](https://github.com/JuliaOpt/AmplNLWriter.jl).

 The following test creates a SCIP model, along with a few other things.

 ```
 julia test/runtests.jl